EggPool/BismuthHowto/Mining/Experimental.md

 Main config file is EGGMinerOpenCL.yaml
 Some params may appear both in .yaml file and on the command line.
 In that case, the command line takes precedence.

+Lines beginning with a `#` are comment, and so are ignored.

 ## The bismuth.bat / Bismuth.sh

 This is the script to edit and run.